HackYourFuture/Node.js/week2/README.md

-## Summary:
+## Last week Summary
 Last week we looked at building an HTTP interface.
 The interface allowed us to get a state, and manipulate the state (add, subtract, reset).

-This week's key topics are:
+## Today's plan:
+1. Recap last week
+2. Homework
+3. Questions & Answers (Q&A)
-1. Persisting data beyond the lifetime of the app.
+4. Persisting data beyond the lifetime of the app.
-1. Building a Command Line Interface
+5. Building a Command Line Interface / Working with arguments
-1. Using Node.JS's FileSystem (FS)
+6. Using Node.JS's FileSystem (FS)
+7. CRUD operations
+8. This week's assignment

 ## Assignment for this week
 These are the specs for this week's assignment: